 This summer many of us are eagerly making plans to make it an unforgettable one.
 For some, that means summer road trips and adventures!
 The summer break is a fun time for families to create memories, explore and become adventurers.
-I remember reading a post from fellow MMC contributor Dacia last year.
+I remember reading a post from former MMC contributor Dacia a couple of years ago.
 She talked about how we only have 18 summers left.
 Eighteen summers until our children become adults and are possibly off to college!
 This reality truly made me think about how precious time is and how rapidly it passes us by.

 As MMC contributor Becky states “road tripping with kids can seem daunting,” but it does not have to be.
 Here are some tips that will help from the beginning stages of your adventure up to the ending of hopefully a smooth ride.

 Our family loves going on a good road trip.
 Over time we have realized that choosing where to go is the hardest part.
 Here are a few tips, I hope they help you plan your next adventure.

 - This is the biggest factor as to how far you can go.
 We typically take a week trip and travel no more than 15 hours each way.
 We know that this means we truly have no more than five days of exploration.
 As two of those days are our travel days.